Infinite Possibilities

-Infinite Possibilities is the debut studio album from American R&B artist Amel Larrieux, released February 15, 2000 on 550 Music and distributed through Epic Records.
+Infinite Possibilities is the debut studio album from American R&B singer Amel Larrieux, released February 15, 2000, on 550 Music and distributed through Epic Records.

 The album peaked at seventy-nine on the Billboard 200 chart.

 Release and reception

 The album peaked at seventy-nine on the U.S. Billboard 200 and reached the twenty-first spot on the R&B Albums chart.

-Derrick Mathis of Allmusic gave the album a good review, remarking that "as far as Larrieux's future is concerned, the possibilities are indeed, infinite."
+Derrick Mathis of AllMusic gave the album a good review, remarking that "as far as Larrieux's future is concerned, the possibilities are indeed, infinite."